boutroslab/CRISPRAnalyzeR/README.md

    All pre-configured versions are listed at the [Docker Hub](https://hub.docker.com/r/boutroslab/crispranalyzer/tags/).

+   #### ATTENTION: For some genome-wide screens, the available "C Stack" memory might not be sufficient to render the report.
+In this case, [please increase the stack limit as shown HERE](https://github.com/boutroslab/CRISPRAnalyzeR/#increasing-the-core-ulimit).

 5. __Familiarize with the parameters you can use to start the CRISPRanalyzeR - they offer proxy settings or additional databases and local sgRNA re-evaluation.__

 6. Access CRISPRAnalyzeR using your web-browser - __http://localhost/CRISPRAnalyzeR__

+#### ATTENTION: For some genome-wide screens, the available "C Stack" memory might not be sufficient to render the report.
+In this case, [please increase the stack limit as shown HERE](https://github.com/boutroslab/CRISPRAnalyzeR/#increasing-the-core-ulimit).

 CRISPRAnalyzeR re-evaluates every sgRNA during the analysis process.
 Thus, it needs to map each sgRNA against the reference genome.